I've been seeing raccoons all over the place lately, probably because of the cold.

 Rabies is a severe viral disease that affects the central nervous system.
 It is almost always fatal.
 All warm-blooded mammals including humans are susceptible to rabies.

-From the CDC, Centers for Disease Control and Prevention:
+From the CDC, Centers for Disease Control and Prevention, about rabies:

 Only one human has ever died from the raccoon strain of rabies.
 It isn’t uncommon for a healthy raccoon to be active in the daytime, but it's highly unusual for a raccoon to be aggressive toward a person.
 A female may boldly defend her young, arching her back and growling or giving a loud “whoof,” and perhaps lunging at a person she deems threatening.
 Only very rarely will a raccoon chase after someone seen as threatening.